gabrieltwallin/gabrieltwallin.github.io/_pages/cv.md

 Professional Career
 ======
-* 2021-08-01 - : Postdoctoral Researcher at Umeå University and Visiting Fellow at London School of Economics and Political Science
+* Currently: Postdoctoral Researcher at Umeå University and Visiting Fellow at London School of Economics and Political Science
   * Research project: Statistical Innovation to Promote Fairness in Modern Educational Assessment Tests.
   * Three year research grant from the Swedish Research Council where I am the principal investigator.
 <br/><br/>